William Wheeler (engineer): Tenure in Japan

 Emperor Meiji, in his efforts to modernize Japan, "looked to MAC as a model for progressive agricultural education" and made contact with its president and Wheeler's former professor William S. Clark to help found Sapporo Agricultural College (SAC, now Hokkaido University).
 Clark was granted leave from May 1876 to September 1877, and brought along three of his former students Wheeler, William Penn Brooks, and David P. Penhallow.

 Wheeler's duties included teaching mathematics, civil engineering, and English.
-As a scientific adviser to the Kaitakushi (Hokkaido Development Commission) he set up a small meteorological observatory, surveyed potential transportation routes and oversaw the construction of a canal between Sapporo and Barato.
+As a scientific adviser to the Hokkaidō Development Commission (Kaitakushi) he set up a small meteorological observatory and oversaw the construction of a canal between Sapporo and Barato.
+Wheeler also surveyed routes for roads and railways and gave the Kaitakushi advice on their construction; in one publication he referred to railroads as 'the true pioneers of colonization – the chief instrumentality in opening up vast territories in western America, South America, India, and Australia'.

-At Clark's return to the United States in 1877, Wheeler succeeded him as president of the SAC for a two-year contact, returning briefly in July 1878 to marry and bring back with him Fannie Eleanor Hubbard.
+At Clark's return to the United States in 1877, Wheeler succeeded him as president of the SAC for a two-year contract, returning briefly in July 1878 to marry and bring back with him Fannie Eleanor Hubbard.